skuid/SamplePages/Salesforce_Advanced/Follow_or_Unfollow_Records/README.md

 ## Notes
 - Chatter must be turned on in the org for this to function correctly.

 - Remember that a single user can only follow 500 records.
-A Skuid page that uses an aggregate model counting entity subscription records by user may be helpful to see if anyone is in trouble.
+A Skuid page that uses an aggregate model counting `entitySubscription` records by user may be helpful to see if anyone has gone over that limit.

 ## Related Links
 - [Salesforce Developer Docs](hhttps://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_objects_entitysubscription.htm)